JeremiahDMoore/cryptopoker/README.md

 # cryptopoker
-Demo landing page for applications coming soon
+Demo landing page/ coming soon page for your application